Thoibi: Oath to her lover

 Princess Thoibi visited Khamnu's house.
 Thoibi sat on a red cloth near the post on the north side (ukoklel).
 The walls of the old house were full of holes.
 So Khamba hid himself within a mat.
 Thoibi asked Khamnu about the mat.
 Khamnu said that it was the place of worship of the god Khuman Pokpa.
 So Thoibi asked if she could pray to the god.
 She wanted his blessing.
 Thoibi knew very well that Khamba was hiding there, but she pretended that she did not.
 She prayed out loud to the god to allow her to worship him daily in the house.
 Khamba heard her voice.
 He laughed aloud.
 Thoibi said the God was speaking.
 She came out in the veranda.
 Meanwhile, Khamba sent his sister to the market to get some fruit.
 At Khamnu's absence, Thoibi presented Khamba with gifts.
 The two bound themselves by an oath before the god Khuman Pokpa.
 They drank water in which a golden bracelet had been dipped.
 They vowed to be lovers forever.
-After this oath, Thoibi addresed Khamnu as "sister".
+After this oath, Thoibi addressed Khamnu as "sister".